rcabralc/rcabralc-colorscheme.vim/README.md

 ## Configuration

-Just set the background and color scheme in your `vimrc`/`init.vim` file:
+Set the background and color scheme in your `vimrc`/`init.vim` file:

 ```vim
 set background=dark " or light